2025 FACULTY

 LANZO LUCONI

-FOUNDER & EXECUTIVE DIRECTOR UNITED STATES/COSTA RICA
+FOUNDER & EXECUTIVE DIRECTOR COSTA RICA/UNITED STATES

 Born and raised in San Jose, Costa Rica, Lanzo Luconi has been the recipient of multiple scholarships, competition prizes, and festival awards around the world.
 He has performed in prestigious concert halls of Costa Rica, Europe, and the United States, where he made his Carnegie Hall debut in 2008 and was honored with the International Outstanding Professional Artistic Performance Award.